DeVuDeveloper/rails-on-steroides/README.md

    11)  rails-stripe-coupons
 </pre>

-Each of these applications is available as an example in the "RailsApps GitHub repo":https://github.com/RailsApps and each is accompanied by a tutorial on the "Capstone Rails Tutorials":https://tutorials.railsapps.org/ site.

 Make your choice.
 The Rails Composer tool may give you other options (other applications may have been added since these notes were written).
 ### Options

 The application generator template will ask you for additional preferences.
 Options vary, depending on the example application you build.
 Options may have changed in a newer version of Rails Composer.